tomastoews/askingdev/README.md

 The only software you need to install is Docker.
 - Download: https://hub.docker.com/editions/community/docker-ce-desktop-windows/
 - A tutorial: https://docs.docker.com/docker-for-windows/install/
+- Docker is used to run all parts of askingdev inside isolated conainers that communicate with each other.

+### Run askingdev locally
+1. Make sure you are inside the root direcory of the project.
+The run:
+`docker-compose up --build`
+This will download all required docker images from DockerHub and then builds all containers on your system.
+2. After that you can run tha command without the `--buid` flag:
+`docker-compose up`

-You don't know what Docker is?
+### You don't know what Docker is?
 No problem!
 Here are good tutorials to get you started:
 - https://docker-curriculum.com/
 - https://docs.docker.com/get-started/